 This paper's planning and design aim to minimize the total cost of construction and operational expenses for an industrial park's integrated distributed energy system.
-Additionally, it takes into account the cost incurred due to the load that cannot be supplied by each region during the heating season (Chen et al., 2021).
+Additionally, it takes into account the cost incurred due to the load that cannot be supplied by each region during the heating season.
 Therefore, the objective function is as follows: